This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 - Thirteen additional schools had only one percent proficiency

 Meanwhile, Baltimore’s homicide rate tells its own story.
 The city has recorded more than 300 homicides per year consistently since 2015, peaking at 348 in 2019.
-In a city of roughly 570,000 people, this produces a per-capita murder rate that rivals the most dangerous cities in the Western Hemisphere — in 2019, Baltimore’s homicide rate exceeded that of Guatemala and Honduras (Baltimore Police Department Annual Reports; FBI Uniform Crime Reports).
+In a city of roughly 570,000 people, this produces a per-capita murder rate that rivals the most dangerous cities in the Western Hemisphere.
+In 2019, Baltimore’s homicide rate exceeded that of Guatemala and Honduras (Baltimore Police Department Annual Reports; FBI Uniform Crime Reports).

 The question is not whether Baltimore’s leaders care.
 Many do, deeply.
 The question is whether caring is a substitute for results.
 In any other field — medicine, engineering, aviation — sixty years of failure forces a change of approach.
 In Baltimore, it results in re-election.

-Chicago: Two Cities Under One Name
+Try 10 Free IQ Questions →Chicago — Two Cities Under One Name

 Chicago has not had a Republican mayor since 1931 — nearly a century of uninterrupted Democratic governance.
 The city functions less like a single municipality and more like two separate nations sharing a zip code.